 We hereby inform the client that, according to the regulations, each commodity is burdened with waste disposal costs (WDC) according to charging rates valid for a given year.
-Attention!
-If using liquid to water-cooled torches, utilize it according to attached information.

 10. TROUBLESHOOTING

 Not all problems with functioning of the device, are the evidence of failure.
 You can independently carry out an analysis in search of probable failure.
 In case of doubt, please contact to SPARTUS® dealer or authorized service center.